meshpab/SOC-labs/10-Investigating-DNS-Traffic-and-Domain-Resolution/README.md

 The DNS cache stores previously resolved domains locally to improve performance and reduce unnecessary DNS queries.
 During incident response, cached entries can provide valuable historical evidence of user activity.

+For every DNS query, Compare the Query and Response

+Which domain was requested?

+Which DNS server received the request?

+Did the DNS server respond?

+Was the response successful?

+What IP address was returned?

+How long did the lookup take?

+## Key Takeaways

+DNS is the first protocol used before HTTP/HTTPS communication.

+Transaction IDs associate DNS queries with responses.

+Windows stores resolved domains in the DNS Resolver Cache.

+Wireshark enables detailed inspection of DNS packet headers and resource records.

+Browser activity generates significantly more DNS requests than manual nslookup commands.

+DNS cache analysis can provide valuable historical evidence during incident response.

+## Conclusion

+This investigation demonstrated how DNS traffic can be captured and analyzed using Wireshark to understand the domain resolution process.
+The workstation successfully resolved external domains through its configured DNS server, and no indicators of compromise or anomalous DNS behavior were identified.
+Analysis of DNS queries, responses, transaction IDs, resource records, and cached entries provided valuable insight into Windows DNS operations and highlighted the importance of DNS analysis during security investigations.